-The globular cones are about the size of a large olive and the leaves are tiny scales, like those of the Monterey cypress, packed on the twig to give a four-sided feel.
+The globular cones are about an inch long and pass through a golden-sheened phase worthy of a Christmas tree ornament.
+The leaves are tiny scales, like those of the Monterey cypress, packed on the twig to give a four-sided feel.
 A classical tree frequently mentioned by Greek and Roman writers, along with elm and white poplar, as suited to burial places.
 “And in sad cypress let me be laid,” sang the clown in Twelfth Night, 4:12, probably referring to the wood, which was used to make insect-repellent chests.
 It has been widely planted around the world.
 Tuscany is famous for its cypresses, although the tree apparently is not native to Italy.
 The Italian language distinguishes the masculine cipresso, the upright form, from the feminine cipressa which has a rounded outline.
 A tree on Santa Ynez may be a cipressa.
-The doors of St. Paul's church, Rome, installed in the 13th century, exemplify the extraordinary durability of the timber.
+The doors of St. Peter’s Basilica in the Vatican endured for about a thousand years before being replaced, a testament to the extraordinary durability of the timber.

 A major catastrophe struck in Tuscany when, in the 1970s, one-quarter of all the cypresses were sick or dead.
 While Coryneum cardinale, the fungus afflicting the Monterey Cypress, may be a cause, other factors (such as pollution) may be involved.
 The Tuscan landscape of cypresses and olive groves, unchanged for centuries, was radically affected.
 The lesson for us on campus where we have already had bad experiences with cypresses, elms, pines, and ashes, is to aim for diversity.

 Name derivation: Cupressus – classical Latin name for C. sempervirens; sempervirens – always green.